The Sims: The Sims Stories

+The Sims Stories is a series of video games from The Sims series released in 2007–2008 based on a modified version of The Sims 2 game engine.
+The modified engine is optimized for play on systems with weaker specifications, such as laptops.
+In addition to a Free Play mode with classic, open-ended gameplay, the games contain a structured, linear story mode where players are required to complete a series of goals to progress in the storyline.
+Three games were released in the series.

 The Sims Carnival

 The Sims Carnival was a casual game brand of The Sims.
 It had two separate product lines; the first was an online community of crowd-sourced web games and the second was a line of packaged game titles sold via retail stores and digital downloads.